garethrees/garethrees.github.com/_posts/2013-01-18-deploy-any-branch-with-capistrano.md

+---
+layout: post
+title: Deploy Any Branch With Capistrano
-# Deploy any branch with Capistrano
+meta: Deploy any branch to a server with Capistrano.
+---

+# {{ page.title }}

 If you [release often](http://www.boxuk.com/blog/towards-faster-releases), you may find you want to push a feature branch on to a server before you merge it in to your master branch.